Mint-Street-to-Dalal-Street/Corporate-Insolvency-Resolution-in-India/README.md

 LiveLaw News Network.
 "Weekly Update Of IBC Cases: 20 To 26 March 2023."
 LiveLaw, 29 Mar.
 2023

-***This is a data file.
-To peruse recent news, view the post [here](https://mintstreettodalalstreet.blogspot.com/2018/07/the-indian-corporate-defaulters-hall-of-fame.html).
-To study pertinent research, view the article [here](https://www.linkedin.com/pulse/corporate-insolvency-resolution-india-dhanya-menon).***
+***These are the references.
+For the review article, view the webpage [here](https://mintstreettodalalstreet.blogspot.com/2023/10/corporate-insolvency0resolution-in-india.html) or [here](https://www.linkedin.com/pulse/corporate-insolvency-resolution-india-dhanya-menon).***